Freemasonry in France

-Freemasonry in France (Franc-maçonnerie) has been influential on the worldwide Masonic movement due to its founding of Continental Freemasonry.
+Free-Masonry in France (Franc-maçonnerie) has been influential on the worldwide Masonic movement due to its founding of Continental Freemasonry.

 There are many and varied Masonic rites and obediences in France.
 The main male-only masonic organisations are the Grande Loge de France and the Grande Loge Nationale Française, the main female-only organisation is the Women's Grand Lodge Of France, and the main mixed organisations are now the Grand Orient de France and Le Droit Humain.
 In addition, organisations like the SRIA also operate in France, with colleges across the country.